JithLord/PirCrack4/README.md

 # KaliPi4
 Setting the Raspberry Pi to monitor mode using the internal network adapter.
 Requires Ubuntu OS/ Kali OS/ Parrot OS/ Raspbian OS

-### Update the package lists for Upgrades and fetch new versions of packages
+### Update the package lists for Upgrades and fetch new versions of packages using
 ```
   sudo apt-get update && sudo apt-get ugprade
 ```

-### Install aircrack-ng tools if not installed
+### Install aircrack-ng tools if not installed using
 ```
   sudo apt-get install -y aircrack-ng
 ```